Penn - Harris - Madison School Corporation

-Elementary students are serviced through sheltered classroom instruction, push-in/pull-out services, and weekly participation in ELLIE Clubs.
+Elementary students are serviced through sheltered classroom instruction, push-in/pull-out services, and weekly participation in excELL Kids.
 Collaboration occurs between the mainstream teacher(s) and ENL staff to address areas of focus.

-Middle school students are serviced through sheltered content area instruction, an ELD (English Language Development) course, and 120 minutes of MVRC (My Virtual Reading Coach) each week.
+Middle school students are serviced through sheltered content area instruction and ELD (English Language Development) course each week.
 These services are presented according to the language level of the student.
 Additionally, the WIDA Standards are utilized.

 High school students are enrolled in the ENL Strategies class and/or the ENL Lab.
 These classes are multidisciplinary courses that provide opportunities to develop basic skills in Reading, Writing, Listening, and Speaking.
 Additionally, WIDA standards are addressed.

 - 997 students speak a language other than English in the home

 - 71 different languages spoken by ENL students